California State Route 156: Monterey County

 The westernmost segment from Highway 1 to Highway 101 in Prunedale is a heavily traveled 2-lane section that has experienced numerous fatal crashes in recent years.
 Environmental studies are underway to upgrade this 5-mile (8 km) section to either a 4-lane highway or fully controlled access expressway.
 The Transportation Agency for Monterey County and Caltrans have narrowed the list of upgrade alternatives to one freeway and one expressway option.
 Alternative 11 — the expressway option — will add a second carriageway to the existing road.
 Interchanges will be constructed at Castroville Boulevard and Cathedral Oaks Road, while Oak Hills Drive will be an at-grade intersection.
 Alternative 12 — the freeway option — will build a new freeway to the south of the existing roadway with an interchange at Castroville Boulevard.
 Under this alternative, there will be no interchange with Cathedral Oaks Road or Oak Hills Drive.
 The existing Route 156 would be converted to a frontage road providing access to Cathedral Oaks Road and Oak Hills Drive.
 The environmental studies were expected to be complete in 2009, with the project originally slated for completion in 2015.
 As of December 2020, only the interchange at Castroville Boulevard has been funded.

 San Benito County

 San Benito County and Caltrans are conducting environmental studies for widening Highway 156 from two to four lanes between Highway 101 near San Juan Bautista and the Santa Clara County line.
 Interchanges are proposed with Highway 25 northwest of Hollister, Business Route 156 both north and southwest of Hollister, and Highway 101.
 The entire segment may be upgraded to freeway status to eliminate delays caused by numerous traffic lights currently present in the Hollister area.

 Major intersections

-Business loop
+Hollister business loop

-State Route 156 Business is a business loop that runs along SR 156's former alignment through Hollister, California.
-It splits from SR 156 as San Juan Road to run east to Downtown Hollister, then heads north as San Felipe Road to rejoin the parent route.
+State Route 156 Business (SR 156 Bus.) is a business loop that runs along SR 156's former alignment through Hollister, California.
+It splits from SR 156 as San Juan Road to run east to downtown Hollister as Fourth Street, then heads north as San Benito Street and San Felipe Road to rejoin the parent route.
+It still exists within the state highway system under the unsigned designation SR 156U (for "unrelinquished" highways).